le0kar0ub1/Eternity_x64/README.md

 ## INTERACTION:
     - TTY (azerty keyboard only)
     - Command line ("help" in to see available commands)
-    - char '²' change the text coloration (yes, it's useless)
+    - touch '²' change the text color (yes, it's useless)

 ## BUILT:
     - Multiboot 2 boot